foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/documentation.md

 Beyond these major overhauls, I elected to add only those mods that I consider absolutely essential for fixing various eye sores.
 This includes [Static Mesh Improvement Mod](https://www.nexusmods.com/skyrimspecialedition/mods/659) and [Blended Roads](https://www.nexusmods.com/skyrimspecialedition/mods/8834) as well as [Majestic Mountains](https://www.nexusmods.com/skyrimspecialedition/mods/11052).
 Water was hugely improved by [Realistic Water Two](https://www.nexusmods.com/skyrimspecialedition/mods/2182).

 I also added [Enhanced Vanilla Trees](https://www.nexusmods.com/skyrimspecialedition/mods/11008) to the mix, using the lush version for improved meshes and textures, and vastly improved LOD resources, but with the same colours as vanilla trees.
 With [HD Vanilla Tree Bark - ESRGAN AI Upscale](https://www.nexusmods.com/skyrimspecialedition/mods/37890), bark textures were significantly improved.

-LOTF uses the grass module for [Cathedral Landscape](https://www.nexusmods.com/skyrimspecialedition/mods/21954) to overhaul vegetation without ruining performance.
-I fully acknowledge that the mod is not perfect (looking at you, Morthal Swamp).
+LOTF's current grass overhaul is taken from [Enhanced Landscape](https://www.nexusmods.com/skyrimspecialedition/mods/18162) (though the rest of the Enhanced Landscapes package is not included).
+Its grass module matches Skyrim's original style beautifully.

 ## Character Appearance